 On decision by the Executive Council of the IASS in 2014 the name of the IASS Working Group 4 has been enlarged to: "WG4 Technical Expert Group on Masts and Towers".
 The idea by adopting Technical Expert Group is to emphasize that the main mission of the Group is to be an active group for technical experts interested in the analysis, design, construction and operation of masts and towers, while the name Working Group may suggest a group that is appointed to investigate and document some special issues for an association.

 The overall mission of IASS WG4 is to encourage and synthesize presentations, reports and publications on projects, designs and research related to telecommunication towers and masts.

 In the 1960s, the development of broadcasting structures highlighted many design problems for tall lattice and spatial structures.
 At a meeting of the IASS in 1969, a special working group (No. 4) was proposed to exchange ideas and experiences in order to form recommendations for design of guyed masts.
-The resulting recommendations, published by the IASS in 1981, now form the basis of several international design codes and have considerably influenced the North American practice.
+The resulting recommendations, published by the IASS in 1981, now form the basis of several international design codes and have considerably influenced the European and North American practice.

 Current ObjectivesThe objectives of the Working Group are threefold:

 · The 31st Biennial Meeting of the Working Group for Masts and Towers will be held in Porto, Portogal 8th - 12th September 2024 by kind invitation from Helder Costa and Jose Barros from Metalogalva

 · The 30th Biennial Meeting of the Working Group for Masts and Towers was postponed due to COVID-19 and was be held in Toronto, ON, Canada 11th - 15th September 2022 by kind invitation from John Wahba from Turris